lorforlinux/docs.beagleboard.io/boards/capes/relay.rst

 Installation
 ************

 No special configuration is required.
-When you plug Cape into your BeagleBoard, it is automatically recognized by the Cape Universal function.
+When you plug the Relay Cape into your BeagleBoard, it is automatically recognized by the Cape Universal function.

 You can check to see if the Relay Cape is recognized with the following command.